coreeng/core-platform-docs/content/cecg-idp/p2p/how-tos/connect-to-cloudsql.md

 * `roles/cloudsql.instanceUser`
 * `roles/serviceusage.serviceUsageConsumer`

-The first 2 are to have cloudsql client permissions and the last one if to be able to use a service that doesn't not belong to the project.
+The first 2 are to have cloudsql client permissions and the last one is to be able to use a service that doesn't not belong to the project.

 ### Billing

-To be able to connect, you need to specify to the client which billing account to use, as by defualt it will try to use the one where the SA is configured, which in this case will be one of the platform environments, but you want it to use your own project.
+To be able to connect, you need to specify to the client which billing account to use, as by default it will try to use the one where the SA is configured, which in this case will be one of the platform environments, but you want it to use your own project.
 For terraform, you can add these 2 env vars:
 ```bash
 export USER_PROJECT_OVERRIDE=true